 You can also set up a schedule for preventive care or screening tests and discuss treatment options for any newly diagnosed conditions.

 Be prepared to get the most out of this planning by developing a list of questions you would like to ask at the appointment.
 And don’t be shy with your questions.
 During the annual wellness visit, your provider should have more time than usual to listen to your concerns and answer your questions.

 It’s also important to be honest about your health goals.
 Not everyone sets out to exercise daily or lose 10 pounds in the next year – and that’s OK.
 Maybe your goal is to ride a bike with your grandkids around the neighborhood or to cut back on your alcohol consumption.
 Whatever your health goals are, your provider can’t help you reach them if he or she doesn’t know about them.
 So be as open and honest as possible during your visit.

 To avoid surprises, pay attention to these details as you get your visit on the calendar:

 - Make sure the appointment is scheduled specifically as an annual wellness visit, or the provider may bill it as a normal office visit, which could be subject to a copay, depending on your plan.
 If you’re a UnitedHealthcare member, our dedicated customer service advocates can even help schedule your appointment for you.

 - If your provider orders a test during the annual wellness visit, you may be charged any applicable lab or diagnostic copay for the recommended services.

 The bottom line

 When you are prepared, your annual wellness visit is more than just an office visit.
-It is your opportunity to take charge of your health and ensure you’re on the right path to living the life you want.
+It is your opportunity to take charge of your health and help ensure you’re on the right path to living the life you want.
 If you haven’t scheduled yours yet, use this as the push you need to get it on your calendar.
 It could be one of the most important conversations you have all year.